 TEER measurements are conducted by sending weak AC signals from the base of a special ECIS well, through a cell monolayer on a transwell filters insert, to a dipping electrode above the filter to complete the circuit.
 From this, the electrical resistance of the barriers is measured and, when multiplied by the filter area, gives the intrinsic TEER value of the monolayer in ohm-cm2.

 TEER filter measurements are especially relevant due to the in vivo-like nature that is produced by culturing cells on porous supports.
-This allows the cells to be fed by culture medium from both the apical and basal side often resulting in polarized cell layer.
+This allows the cells to be fed by culture medium from both the apical and basal side often resulting in a polarized cell layer.
 Since the AC signal that is used to detect the barrier resistance of the cell monolayers is very weak, the cells experience no invasive effects from the electrical current.

 Monitoring cell barriers upon membrane filter inserts with ECIS® Electrode arrays